 Flight passengers happen to face lots of issues at the airport that result in stress, frustration, and even money loss.
-One such issue is flight downgrade.
+One such issue is airline downgrades, where passengers are involuntarily moved to a lower class than they originally booked, for example, being downgraded from business class to economy.
 In the article, we will explain what a flight downgrade is, what air passenger rights you have in case of it, and how to claim your flight downgrade compensation.

 What Is an Involuntary Downgrade